YoniGR94/Symulation-aplication-of-M-M/MnM-sampling-report.md

 ### Using Regression for Correlation Check

-I wanted to see if there is statistic correlation of the number of distinct colors of package size to the probability of all colors been even. as a result, I chose to check this claim with regression.
+I wanted to see if there is statistic correlation of the number of distinct colors of package size to the probability of all colors have equal counts of each color. as a result, I chose to check this claim with regression.
 Furthermore, I did the same regression adding another potential correlated parameter: the evenness of the number of distinct colors.

     ##
     ## ==============================================